Polish Corridor: Ethnic composition

 Most of the area was inhabited by Poles, Germans, and Kashubians.
 The census of 1910 showed that there were 528,000 Poles (including West Slavic Kashubians) compared to 385,000 Germans in the region.
 The census included German soldiers stationed in the area as well as public officials sent to administer the area.
 Since 1886, a Settlement Commission was set up by Prussia to enforce German settlement while at the same time Poles, Jews and Germans migrated west during the Ostflucht.
 In 1921 the proportion of Germans in Pomerania (where the Corridor was located) was 18.8% (175,771).
 Over the next decade, the German population decreased by another 70,000 to a share of 9.6%.
 There was also a Jewish minority. in 1905, Kashubians numbered about 72,500.
 After the occupation by Nazi Germany, a census was made by the German authorities in December 1939.
 71% of people declared themselves as Poles, 188,000 people declared Kashubian as their language, 100,000 of those declared themselves Polish.

 After World War II

 At the 1945 Potsdam Conference following the German defeat in World War II, Poland's borders were reorganized at the insistence of the Soviet Union, which occupied the entire area.
 Territories east of the Oder-Neisse line, including Danzig, were put under Polish administration.
-The Potsdam Conference did not debate about the future of the territories that were part of western Poland before the war, including the corridor.
+The conference did not debate about the future of the territories that were part of western Poland before the war, including the corridor.
 It automatically became part of the reborn state in 1945.

 Many German residents were executed, others were expelled to the Soviet occupation zone, which later became East Germany.